jake-hansen/nova/README.md

 <h4>Directory Structure:</h4>

-java: Eclipse project directory for Tomcat.
-When cloning repo, choose the option
-      to import existing project to Eclipse.
-Ensure not to add any project settings files to repo.

-www: Web root directory.
-This directory will serve all web based files expect for Tomcat.
+**novaweb** - Main project directory</br>
+novaweb**/src** - Directory for all source code</br>
+novaweb/src/main**/java** - Directory for all Java source code</br>
+novaweb/src/main**/webapp** - Directory for all web source code

+**docker** - Directory for docker files

-<h4>How to import to Eclipse</h4>
+<h4>How to import to your IDE</h4>
+This project uses a dependency manager tool known as Maven.
+Maven allows you to define configurations within an XML file that can automatically be shared with other developers, ensuring that each developer's environment is setup just like every other developer's environment.
+Maven takes care of importing all JARs for you automatically (such as JDBC Connector).</br></br>

+Maven also allows you to use any IDE that supports importing Maven based projects.
+Eclipse and IntelliJ allow you to import Maven projects.

+To setup your local development environment for NOVA, you'll only need to configure your Tomcat server after you import the project.
+That's it.
+The instructions below are for Eclipse, but could be extended to IntelliJ.

-1. Clone repo to local machine
+1. Clone this repo to your local machine.
 2. Open a new workspace in Eclipse.
 Ensure you create a workspace folder in a folder different from the repo
 3. Choose *Import projects...*
-4. Choose *Git* -> *Projects from Git (with smart import)*
+4. Choose *Maven* -> *Existing Maven Projects*
-5. Choose *Existing local repository*
-6. Add and browse for your local repo, make sure the checkbox next to it is selected
+5. Browse for the cloned repo.
+Make sure it is selected and click *Finish*</br></br>
-7. Only import *YOUR_REPO_NAME/java*.
-You'll need to deselect the folder that is *YOUR_REPO_NAME*
-8. Choose *Finish*

-You might get some errors at this point.
-That's okay.
-You need to edit your build path to include the Tomcat Server for local development.
+And you're done.
+Now you just need to setup your local Tomcat server.

-9. Choose *File* -> *New* -> *Other*
+6. Choose *File* -> *New* -> *Other*
-10. Search for *Server*
+7. Search for *Server*
-11. Under server type, select *Tomcat v8.5 Server*
+8. Under server type, select *Tomcat v8.5 Server*
-12. Browse for the directory where Tomcat v8.5 is located
+9. Browse for the directory where Tomcat v8.5 is located
-13. Move *nova* from *Available* to *Configured*
+10. Click *Finished*</br></br>
+And now you've configured your Tomcat server.
+All that is left is to build the project using Maven, and making sure it runs correctly on Tomcat!

+11. Right click on the project directory, choose *Maven* -> *Update Project* -> *OK*
+12. Now you can build the project.
+Right click on the project directory, choose *Run As* -> *Maven build...*
+13. In the 'Goals' field type **clean install** then click *Run*</br></br>
+You should see some lines scroll through the console at this point.
+This is the project being auto built and pulling in all necessary dependencies for you.

+At this point, you should be able to run the project on your local Tomcat server you configured earlier.
+In the *Run As* menu, choose **Run on Server**.
+Then choose *Finish*.

 <h5>Files you need to change</h5>
 It's important that after importing the project, you change some specific files.
 The requirements are below: